AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-index.md

 WITH ( CLUSTERED INDEX (id) );
 ```

-To add a nonclustered index on a table, simply specify CLUSTERED INDEX in the WITH clause:
+To add a non-clustered index on a table, simply use the following syntax:

 ```SQL
 CREATE INDEX zipCodeIndex ON t1 (zipCode);